 I LOVE Mice

 My post Miniature (& Small) Hostas is the most popular article I have ever written for my blog.
 In that post, I described how, when I discovered miniature hostas, I reached a new level of hosta addiction.
 I try not to purchase (five of) every new miniature hosta I can get my hands on, but it’s a struggle.
 Luckily my nursery allows me to mask this addiction as “business development”.
-Now I specialize in miniature hostas, and mail order is even in the works (more about that later).
+Now I specialize in miniature hostas, and mail order them all over the US.

 The miniature hosta that really took me over the edge was ‘Blue Mouse Ears’.
 It was definitely love at first sight.
 I fell for the very blue, very round, very rubbery leaves and the perfectly symmetrical habit.
 When ‘Blue Mouse Ears’ emerges from the ground, it is in a cluster so tight it looks like a rose.
 It reaches about 6″ in height and scoffs at the idea of slugs as do all the mouse ears hostas.
 Most days I stop on my garden ramble to touch its thick leaves.
 To me they feel like mouse ears, not that I have ever felt one.